Introduction

 Mechanism of Action: The Cellular Foundation of Recovery

-- Activation of the mTOR Pathway: HMB stimulates the mammalian target of rapamycin (mTOR), a primary regulator of cell growth.
-This activation increases the rate of protein synthesis, which is essential for tissue repair and muscle maintenance.
+- Activation of the mTOR Pathway: HMB stimulates the Mammalian Target of Rapamycin (mTOR), a central regulator of cell growth.
+This activation increases the rate of protein synthesis, providing the building blocks necessary for tissue regeneration.

-- Enhancement of the GH/IGF-1 Axis: HMB supplementation has been shown to upregulate the growth hormone and insulin-like growth factor-1 (IGF-1) axis, further promoting systemic tissue regeneration.
+- Enhancement of the GH/IGF-1 Axis: HMB has been shown to upregulate the Growth Hormone and Insulin-like Growth Factor-1 axis, further promoting an anabolic environment conducive to healing.

 Role in Plastic Surgery and Aesthetic Practice